6 Reasons Why Couples Therapy Might Not Work, and What to Do About Them

 But if you don’t go to the gym on your own between sessions, follow your programme and push yourself, you won’t have made any progress in your health and fitness by the time you next see your trainer.
 Would you then conclude that personal training doesn’t work?

-Applying what you learn in couples therapy between sessions means being able to recognise the old dysfunctional pattern and preventing or interrupting it.
+Applying what you learn in couples therapy between sessions means being able to recognise the old dysfunctional pattern and preventing or interrupting it so that you can use new skills.

 This is challenging.
 You are using and strengthening new muscles.
 You won’t get it right every time, and neither will your partner.

-To use the personal training analogy, you will get busy and forget to do your workout.
-Or absent-mindedly drive straight home from the office instead of detouring to the gym.
-You'll be tired and want to sit on the couch instead of pushing yourself to do what's difficult.
+To use the personal training analogy, you will get busy or stressed and and want to sit on the couch instead of pushing yourself.

-But if you want change, it will come down to a commitment to keep trying as many days of the week as you can, not just on personal-training day.
+But if you want change, it will come down to a commitment to keep trying as many days of the week as you can, not just on the day you see your trainer.

 You'll have to remind yourself of your reasons for working out, create reminders, and trouble-shoot barriers if you actually want to stick at it and build the habit of working out.
 And eventually it becomes more than just a habit — being someone who exercises regularly is part of who you are.